Apply Now (2016)

 - To submit a written research final report approved by the UTRIP supervisor within one month of finishing the UTRIP program

 - To give an oral presentation on the scheduled day

 All required documents are required to be submitted online.
-Please note that original official transcripts will be required for enrollment purposes if applicants are successfully admitted into GSC.
+Please note that original official transcripts will be required for enrollment purposes if applicants are successfully selected for UTRIP.
 Please contact us if you have any technical difficulties.